-Best Luxury Hotels in Sri Lanka (Beach, Tea & Safari)
+Best Luxury Hotels Sri Lanka 2026: Beach, Tea & Safari Picks

 Hotel Guide6 min readBy Goatodeer Team

-Best Luxury Hotels in Sri Lanka (Beach, Tea & Safari)
+Best Luxury Hotels Sri Lanka 2026: Beach, Tea & Safari Picks

 Sri Lanka packs an almost unfair amount of beauty into a small island — golden beaches, misty tea plantations, ancient temples, and national parks teeming with leopards and elephants.
 The luxury hotel scene has caught up with the scenery, and today you can find world-class properties across the island that rival anything in the Maldives or Southeast Asia, often at a fraction of the price.
 Here are our seven favorite luxury hotels in Sri Lanka.